 Italy is a charming country with lots to see and do, making planning a vacation tricky as you try to figure out which cities and destinations to visit.
-To help you out, we’ve come up with a list of the best places to visit in Italy.
+To help you out, we’ve compiled a list of the best places to visit in Italy.

 Commonly the first place that pops into people’s minds when they think about traveling to Italy, Rome is a must-visit city that should be on anyone’s bucket list.
 One of the most well-known cities in the world, Rome houses some of the most famous landmarks in world history as well as offering picturesque backdrops of beauty and history around every turn.
 One of the best things to do in Rome is to take a Colosseum Skip-the-Line tour and check out Vatican Museums & Sistine Chapel.

 Whether you’re hoping to visit the Colosseum or see Michelangelo’s masterpiece at the Sistine Chapel, Rome has got you covered.
 In Rome, you can visit some of the best Museums in the world, and you’re also sure to embrace the local Italian culture.
 No matter your hopes for the visit, you’ll be happy with your choice to visit Rome.

 Roughly a third the size of Rome, Venice offers many activities to plan your trip in a much more compact city.
 If you want to take a romantic vacation or a trip with the family to see the incredible architecture, amazing tours, and historic sites, or walk through the city along the beautiful canals, Venice is perfect for you.

 If you’ve ever watched a scene in a movie and saw people being rowed through a beautiful city in a gondola, that was more than likely Venice you were looking at.
 A gorgeous city rich with history, Venice is a great destination to add to your Italy trip.